 Urgent/Emergency Needs:

-CAMC Emergency Departments - Residents experiencing urgent/emergency mental health needs that require immediate attention should be encouraged to use one of CAMC’s emergency rooms available 24 hours a day/7 days a week.
+CAMC Emergency Departments – Residents experiencing urgent/emergency mental health needs that require immediate attention should be encouraged to use one of CAMC’s emergency rooms available 24/7.

-Highland Hospital - Highland Hospital is available 24 hours a day/7days a week for urgent/emergency mental health needs that require immediate attention.
+Highland Hospital – Highland Hospital is available 24/7 for urgent/emergency mental health needs that require immediate attention.
 (While an option for care, Highland Hospital is a private facility not affiliated with CAMC but can provide services in an emergency.
-Depending on insurance plan, coverage of services will vary).
-Highland is located at 300 56th Street SE, Charleston; or call (304) 926-1600.
+Depending on the insurance plan, coverage of services will vary.)
+Highland is located at 300 56th Street SE, Charleston; or call 304-926-1600.

 Urgent/Non-Emergency Needs:

-Medallion Psychological Associates/Dr. Susan Walker-Matthews - Located in downtown Charleston at 1206 Virginia Street East, Medallion Psychological Associates is an external resource available for residents/fellows that have an emergent need for psychological support.
+Medallion Psychological Associates/Dr. Susan Walker-Matthews – Located in downtown Charleston at 1206 Virginia Street East, Medallion Psychological Associates is an external resource available for residents/fellows who have an emergent need for psychological support.
 Residents/fellows may reach out directly to Dr. Susan Walker-Matthews by phone at 681-205-2431 or by email at swm.medallion@gmail.com.
-Up to three visits with Dr. Walker-Matthews will be covered by CAMC at 100%.
-After three visits, residents/fellows will work with Dr. Walker-Matthews to evaluate next steps.
+Up to three in-person or virtual appointments with Dr. Walker-Matthews will be covered by CAMC at 100%.
+After three in-person or virtual appointments, residents/fellows will work with Dr. Walker-Matthews to evaluate the next steps.

-Psychiatrist On-Call (available 24/7) - Residents experiencing an urgent but non-emergency need may speak to a Psychiatry faculty member when they cannot wait for an appointment.
-Resident can call CAMC (304) 388-1000 and ask for the Behavioral Medicine faculty member on call.
+Psychiatrist On-Call (available 24/7) – Residents experiencing an urgent but non-emergency need may speak to a Psychiatry faculty member when they cannot wait for an appointment.
+Residents can call CAMC at 304-388-1000 and ask for the Behavioral Medicine faculty member on call.
 A resident requiring ongoing treatment by a member of CAMC Behavioral Medicine Medical Staff may qualify for financial assistance through the CAMC Courtesy Discount policy (see GME staff for assistance).
-Additionally, residents may self-refer and contact Dr. John Linton at (304) 610-3988 (cell) or jlinton@hsc.wvu.edu for a confidential discussion and/or assistance connecting to a mental health resource.

-CAMC Urgent Care - Cross Lanes - The Urgent Care facility is located in Cross Lanes and requires no appointment.
-The facility is open 8 a.m. to 7 p.m., 7 days a week.
-To reach Urgent Care, call (304) 388-7070.
+CAMC Urgent Care - Cross Lanes – The Urgent Care facility is located in Cross Lanes and requires no appointment.
+The facility is open 8 a.m. - 7 p.m., seven days a week.
+To reach Urgent Care, call 304-388-7070.

-CAMC Family Resource Center (FRC) - Located on the Women and Children’s Hospital campus, the trained staff at the Family Resource Center provides assistance with parenting, relationships, loss/crisis, depression, anxiety as well as other issues.
+CAMC Family Resource Center (FRC) – Located on the Women and Children’s Hospital campus, the FRC's trained staff provides assistance with parenting, relationships, loss/crisis, depression, and anxiety, among other issues.
 In addition to counseling services, the FRC offers parenting/childbirth classes, psychiatric evaluations/medical interventions, community offerings, and support groups.
-The FRC can be reached for appointments at (304) 388-2545.
+The FRC can be reached for appointments at 304-388-2545.

 Ongoing Mental Health Needs:

-Blues on Call – Residents may use this 24/7 health care resource which connects residents to a registered nurse health coach prepared to help employees learn about available programs and resources available in our area to help address their mental health needs including stress management and depression.
+Blues on Call – Residents may use this 24/7 health care resource, which connects them to a registered nurse health coach prepared to help employees learn about programs and resources available in our area to help address their mental health needs, including stress management and depression.
 Health coaches help residents find someone to talk to and help track their program through treatment.
-Blues on Call 1-888-BLUE-428.
+Blues on Call: 1-888-BLUE-428.

 Additional Resources:

-Education Counseling (Crisis Intervention/Peer Support/Coaching/Teambuilding) – Contact Denise Burgess by email at denise.burgess@camc.org or work through the GME Administrative Director, Jennifer Weiss, at (304) 388-9946.
+Education Counseling (Crisis Intervention/Peer Support/Coaching/Teambuilding) – Contact Denise Burgess, MA, BSN, or GME Administrative Director Jennifer Weiss at 304-388-9946.

-Fatigue/Alertness Management – If too tired to drive home, residents can contact C&H Taxi at (304) 344-4902 for a free ride home.
-A ride home and return to CAMC will be direct-billed to CAMC.
-Vouchers available in all call rooms.
+Fatigue/Alertness Management – If too tired to drive home, residents can contact C&H Taxi at 304-344-4902 for a free ride home.
+A ride home and return to CAMC will be directly billed to CAMC.
+Vouchers are available in all call rooms.

-If you have any questions about services available, please contact Jennifer Weiss, GME Administrative Director, at (304) 388-9946 for assistance.
+If you have any questions about the services available, please contact Jennifer Weiss, GME Administrative Director, at 304-388-9946.

 Charleston offers a wide variety of opportunities to get out with family and friends to enjoy the outdoors, the arts and entertainment or even sporting events.
-Charleston has been experiencing somewhat of a rebirth in recent years and residents are likely to continue to see new attractions pop up in our community.
-To learn more and find out what’s happening in Charleston, check out one of Charleston’s main websites listed below or follow specific attraction links.
+Charleston has been experiencing somewhat of a rebirth in recent years, and residents are likely to continue to see new attractions pop up in our community.
+To learn more and find out what’s happening in Charleston, check out the websites listed below or follow specific attraction links.

-Learn more about living in Charleston and West Virginia
+Learn about living in Charleston and West Virginia

 What’s happening in Charleston, WV?